Long's Expedition of 1820: Collection

 Peale made 122 sketches of animals and other subjects and Seymour made 150 landscapes.

 Report

 Long reported that the plains were a Great American Desert that was not suited for agriculture.
-By the time that European Americans settled in the Plains, the technology existed for successful deep-well drilling and use of barbed wire.
+By the time that White Americans settled in the Plains, the technology existed for successful deep-well drilling and use of barbed wire.
 The Long Expedition was carried out during a dry period, which may have influenced the opinion that the land was desert.
 They would have had better luck finding suitable drinking water if they had traveled up the tributaries that fed into the main rivers.

 The scientific and military information about the Western United States from Long's expedition was published in scientific journals and books.